Hierarchical Multi-Agent MCTS for Safety-Critical Coordination in Mixed-Autonomy Roundabouts: Safety-Critical Decision Making System

-where $w_1^{\text{cc}}$ and $w_2^{\text{cc}}$ are given weights. \textit{3) Lane-Specific HDV Uncertainty Modeling:} For C2H interactions, we develop a novel lane-specific uncertainty model that accounts for the distinct behavioral patterns in inner and outer lanes.
-The uncertainty model is formulated as:
+\textit{3) Lane-Specific HDV Uncertainty Modeling:} For C2H interactions, we adopt the IDM~\cite{treiber2000congested} as the nominal behavior predictor and embed it within a probabilistic framework to account for behavioral deviations.
+The lane-specific covariance $\boldsymbol{\Sigma}_h^{\text{lane}}$ captures the distinct uncertainty profiles of inner and outer lanes, where drivers exhibit different levels of yielding tendency and speed variability.
+The uncertainty model is: